linrunner/tlp-doc/faq/battery.rst

 *Version 1.5 or higher with kernel 5.17 or higher*

-External kernel module packages become superfluous with kernel 5.17.
-Full `natacpi` includes recalibration and looks like this:
+Kernel 5.17 adds recalibration and completes `natacpi`. `tpacpi-bat` and the external kernel module `acpi_call` together with the distribution-specific packages become superfluous. :command:`tlp-stat -b` now looks like this:

 .. code-block:: none